wp-plugins/flexytalk-widget/readme.txt

 ==Changelog ==

+2.5.0

+* New Feature: Toggle ONLINE/OFFLINE button...
+Prefecth of your availability status
+* New Feature: Eye catching 3D agent image to invite the user to initiate a chat

 2.4.3

 * Widgetless option.
 Install FlexyTalk Live Chat Plugin on all pages of your website throught the new page settings